Hi I’m Felix!

 Latest posts

-WordPress core contributions
+WordPress Core contributions

 Software Engineer at Google

-I am currently a Senior Software Engineer at Google in a team where we collaborate with CMS platforms like WordPress to help web publishers and content creators succeed on the open web.
-A major part of this is enhancing user experience and performance of these platforms, as well as advancing the adoption of modern technologies and making them easier to use.
+In my previous role at Google, I was working on a team where we collaborate with and contribute to CMS platforms like WordPress to help web publishers and content creators succeed on the open web by enhancing user experience and performance out of the box.
+As part of this role, I co-founded the WordPress Core Performance Team.